RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 parameter: `status_cmd_option`
 required: No
 default value: `-o status`
-description: Option to use with the waveform control script to status the waveform
+description: Option to use with the waveform control script to status the waveform.

 parameter: `stop_cmd_option`
 required: No
 default value: `-o remove`
-description: Option to use with the waveform control script to stop the waveform
+description: Option to use with the waveform control script to stop the waveform.

 parameter: `enable`
 required: No
 default value: `True`
 format: `True`, `False`, or a string to be matched against `conditional_config`
 description: Specifies if waveform may be started. `True` or `False` will enable or disable the waveform.
-See `conditional_config` below for how a string value gets evaluated.
+Refer to `conditional_config` for information about how a string value gets evaluated.

 parameter: `conditional_config`
 required: No